Commencement events are the congratulatory ceremonies hosted by university officials

 2. Apply for Graduation

-In order to be eligible for gradation at the end of a particular term, you must officially
+In order to be eligible for graduation at the end of a particular term, you must submit

-apply for graduation.
+an official graduation application.
 This can be completed through the “Student Center.”
-The deadline

 is accurate and you should make any necessary changes no later than two weeks after